haddystuff/Lazylab/README.md

 Lazylab
 ======
-Lazylab is Network lab Auto-deployment tool.
+Lazylab is network lab auto-deployment tool.

+It's just a python module that can download vm configs, topology, images and deploy fully operation lab in one command.
+You just need to choose lab from the Labs list.

-Lazylab using KVM hypervisor.
+Lazylab using libvirt API to KVM hypervisor.
 It can be easily implemented to already running libvirt setup.
 Lazylab fully compatible with virt-manager, cockpit-machines.